bbrownekianda/docs/getting-started/add_form_elements.md

 **Note:** By default there are 3 buttons automatically added to forms - Submit, Save and Close.
 To edit a button or other field, click on the item and then the **Pen** icon.
 To remove a button or other field, click on the item and then click on the **Bin/Trash** icon.
 Click on **OK** to confirm removal.
 To move a button, or other field, click on the **Drag handle** button.

-To start adding controls and rules, you need to reference your [process plan](processplan.md) and consider what fields and rules you need.

-When building your design, consider:

-> 1. Design - what [properties](#editing-field-properties) can be applied to impact how fields work
-> 2. Interaction - what kind of actions can be applied to fields, that is [rules](#applying-rules)
-> 3. Management - can I use data from external [datasources](#using-datasources)

 Let's use the example of our Training Request form in our Training Process [summary of requirements](processplan.md#summary-of-requirements) which will have 6 control fields to add: 2 text boxes, 1 user picker field, 2 buttons, 1 list field, and one rule to send an email.
 We will start with adding a textbox field below.